Why can’t GMBill.com charge my card?

 Contacting your bank (card issuer) to resolve an issue

 If we report that your credit card issuer (that is, your bank) is not allowing us to charge your card, it’s worth contacting your credit card company by phone.
 They can make changes on their end to allow charges from our bank.

 Use the phone number on the back of the credit card, and ask to allow charges from GMBill.com – they should be able to look at recent attempts to charge your card, and see the line items from GMBill.com they rejected.
-They will also be able to see the reason for rejection (usually, some sort of over-sensitive security protection).
+They will also be able to see the reason for rejection (usually, some sort of over-sensitive fraud protection).

 Let the operator know the charge from GMBill.com is all good, and – if you wish – to allow charges from GMB in the future (or you might have to call them up again!).

 Banks are unlikely to ask what the charge is for, but if they do, you might wish to say it’s simply for “digital goods”. 🤫

 Typically, this involves short on-hold times (if at all), and just a few minutes of talking on the phone, so it’s worth a try!

 Any changes they make will only apply from then on, so you need to attempt the transaction again.